 Position the splint so the injured limb cannot bend.
 A general rule is to splint from a joint above the injury to a joint below it.
 For example, splint a broken forearm from above the elbow to below the wrist.

 For the second method, tape a broken finger to the one next to it, or immobilize an arm by tying it across the chest.
 Again, do not tie too tightly.

 These splinting methods are for short-term, emergency use only.
 They are not substitutes for proper medical evaluation and care.
 Your doctor will provide you with a splint or cast that is appropriate for the type of injury you have.

-ByHealthwise Staff Primary Medical ReviewerKathleen Romito, MD - Family Medicine Brian D. O'Brien, MD - Internal Medicine Specialist Medical ReviewerPatrice Burgess, MD - Family Medicine Martin J. Gabica, MD - Family Medicine
+ByHealthwise Staff Primary Medical ReviewerKathleen Romito, MD - Family Medicine Brian O'Brien, MD, FRCPC - Internal Medicine Adam Husney, MD - Family Medicine Specialist Medical ReviewerPatrice Burgess, MD, FAAFP - Family Medicine Martin J. Gabica, MD - Family Medicine